This article is initially available on our podcast. Click here to listen.

 That means if they’re identifying all incorrect payments, they can determine whether all of those were underpaid, as well.
 They are not contacting you and paying you when they underpay, which means there is clear intent to underpay providers.
 Even if one includes all the overpayments which result in refunds into the data distribution, it is still nowhere near a normal distribution.

 Insurance companies are intentionally systematically underpaying or at the very least they are knowingly underpaying, and then they’re deliberately catching the overpayments and making sure they get those back and not notifying you of underpayment.

 The data very clearly shows that there’s intent to defraud providers.
 We are not in a criminal law case, but if anyone brought a fraud case against health insurers, this data would support intent.
 However, it is a fairly sophisticated concept for a judge or jury to accept so it might be hard to convict even though we can accept without a reasonable doubt that payers are crooked.

 Once you know for sure that it is intentional and that they’re doing it willfully, then that means you need to make sure you have a program in place to catch the underpayments because they’re not going to do it for you.
-There’s going to be a lot of them with some payers, for example, Anthem is notorious for this.
+There’s going to be many of them with some payers.
+For example, Anthem is notorious for this.
 It would help you financially if you did something about this.
 That’s the net effect.